Methylcyclopentadienyl manganese tricarbonyl: History of usage in the United States

 Although initially marketed in 1958 as a smoke suppressant for gas turbines, MMT was further developed as an octane enhancer in 1974.
 When the United States Environmental Protection Agency (EPA) ordered the phase out of TEL in gasoline in 1973, new fuel additives were sought.
 TEL has been used in certain countries as an additive to increase the octane rating of automotive gasoline but has been phased out in all countries since July 2021.

 In 1977, the US Congress amended the CAA to require advance approval by the EPA for the continued use of fuel additives such as MMT, ethanol, ethyl tert-butyl ether (ETBE), etc. The new CAA amendment required a "waiver" to allow use of fuel additives made of any elements other than carbon, hydrogen, oxygen (within certain limits) and nitrogen.
 To obtain a waiver, the applicant was required to demonstrate that the fuel additive would not lead to a failure of vehicle emission control systems.

 Ethyl Corporation applied to the US EPA for a waiver for MMT in both 1978 and 1981; in both cases the applications were denied because of stated concerns that MMT might damage catalytic converters and increase hydrocarbon emissions.
 In 1988, Ethyl began a new series of discussions with the EPA to determine a program for developing the necessary data to support a waiver application.
 In 1990, Ethyl filed its third waiver application prompting an extensive four-year review process.
 In 1993, the U.S. EPA determined that use of MMT at 8.3 mg Mn/L would not cause, or contribute to, vehicle emission control system failures.

 Despite that finding, the EPA ultimately denied the waiver request in 1994 due to uncertainty related to health concerns regarding manganese emissions from the use of MMT.

 As a result of this ruling, Ethyl initiated a legal action claiming that the EPA had exceeded its authority by denying the waiver on these grounds.
 This was upheld by the US Court of Appeals and EPA subsequently granted a waiver which allows the use of MMT in US unleaded gasoline (not including reformulated gasoline) at a treat rate equivalent to 8.3 mg Mn/L.

-Implementation of this less-toxic alternative to TEL has been controversial.
+Implementation of this alternative to TEL has been controversial.
+Manganese compounds have, in general, very low toxicity, but their combustion products still irreversibly foul catalytic converters.
 Opposition from automobile manufacturers and some areas of the scientific community has reportedly prompted oil companies to stop voluntarily the usage of MMT in some of their countries of operation.

 MMT is currently manufactured in the U.S. by the Afton Chemical Corporation, a subsidiary of New Market Corporation.
 It is also produced and marketed as Cestoburn by Cestoil Chemical Inc. in Canada.